googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 In calculation of scalars (S, AS) and of interpolated values (scaledDelta, netAjustment, interpolatedValue), at least 16 fractional bits of precision should be maintained.
-Rounding should be done only when the final result is used.
+Rounding should be done only when the final result is used, and may retain greater fractional bit-depth than that of the data type of the item to which deltas are applied.
 When scaled deltas are applied to a default value, the possibility of overflow exists.
 The integer bit-depth used in calculation shall be at least that of the data type of the item to which deltas are applied; for example, at least 16 integer bits when applying scaled deltas to an FWORD value.
-Saturation arithmetic shall be used, with the final result clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32,767] for an FWORD value.
+Saturation arithmetic shall be used, with the final result clamped to the range of the data type of the item to which deltas are applied;
+for example, [-32768, 32767] for an FWORD value.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)